Kösem Sultan: Political life

+Cossack incursions into the Ottoman Empire were common throughout the early 17th century, disrupting the security of the Black Sea and forcing the Ottomans to consider reinforcing the Bosphorus, especially after the Cossack incursion of 1624.
+On behalf of her son, Kösem ordered the construction of two fortresses near the mouth of the Bosphorus, one in Anadolukavağı and the other in Rumelikavağı.
+The fortresses were erected in a single year.

 During her regency, Kösem ably restored the state's finances after a period of severe inflation.
 She also helped stabilise the government by melting down much of the palace gold and silver to pay the Janissaries.
 When the grand vizier, who was campaigning against the Safavids to recapture Baghdad, ran out of food for the army, he turned to Kösem for assistance.
 In one letter, she responded to his request, writing: "You say that attention must be paid to provisions for the campaign.
 If it were up to me, it would have been taken care of long ago.
 There is no shortcoming on either my or my son's part."
 In another, she sent good news: "You wrote about the provisions.
 If I were able to, I would procure and dispatch them immediately.
 I am doing everything I can, my son likewise.
 God willing, it is intended that this Friday ten million aspers will be forwarded to Üsküdar, if all goes well.
 The rest of the provisions have been loaded onto ships."
-Bayram Pasha, the governor of Egypt and Kösem's son-in-law, wrote to the her on a number of issues and she communicated the contents of his letters to the Grand Vizier Ahmed Pasha along with her own thoughts.
-Among the problems discussed were delays in the provision of gunpowder, the troublesome situation in the Yemen, and shortfalls in the province's revenue (in 1625 Egypt sent only half of its normal revenue because of the ravages of a plague known in Egyptian annals as "the plague of Bayram Pasha").
+Bayram Pasha, the governor of Egypt and Kösem's son-in-law, wrote to her on a number of issues and she communicated the contents of his letters to the Grand Vizier Ahmed Pasha along with her own thoughts.
+Among the problems discussed were delays in the provision of gunpowder, the troublesome situation in the Yemen, and shortfalls in the province's revenue (in 1625, Egypt sent only half of its normal revenue because of the ravages of a plague known in Egyptian annals as "the plague of Bayram Pasha").
 The extent of the cooperation between Grand Vizier Ahmed Pasha and Kösem is suggested by her frank comment: "You really give me a headache.
 But I give you an awful headache too.
 How many times have I asked myself.
 'I wonder if he's getting sick of me'?
 'But what else can we do?"